 Picketers may try to persuade non-striking workers to join the strike and not cross the picket line.
 Remind everyone that members of non-striking unions cannot legally join the strike (see ‘who can go on strike?' for more details).

-Forbes Solicitors recommend that a member of your school/trust staff are present to make sure that the picket is being conducted lawfully, and to answer any questions your staff might have.
+Forbes Solicitors recommend that a member of your school/trust staff is present to make sure the picket is being conducted lawfully, and to answer any questions your staff might have.
 If you think a picket is unlawful, contact the appropriate union in the first instance.

 What does this mean for insurance?